4 Reasons to Use Carpet for Gym Flooring

 Since you typically use carpet tiles for gym flooring, you have the option to create cool, unique designs.
 Many people go with the more traditional (but still fun!) checkerboard look.
 But really, you can be as creative as you like!

-Actually, if you use interlocking carpet tiles or peel and stick carpet tiles, installation is a breeze!
+If you use interlocking carpet tiles or peel and stick carpet tiles at home, installation is a breeze!
 The interlocking and peel and stick tiles are perfect for even a first time DIY-er.

-However, if you’re going the glue-down approach, we recommend going with a professional installer.
+However, a commercial space really needs to have glued down carpet tiles to ensure they stay in place.
+For the glue-down approach, we recommend going with a professional installer.

 You know how the harder we work out and the older we get, the less our bodies want to stretch?
-Well, carpet tiles are just the oposite.
+Well, carpet tiles are just the opposite.

 Over years of hitting it hard in the gym, the carpet can stretch and become warped.
 If that happens, you will eventually need an installation professional to come in and fix things for you.